 Andrew Flyak, PhD - Principal Investigator

-Dr. Flyak, an assistant professor in the Department of Microbiology and Immunology, began his research career in Ukraine.
+Andrew Flyak, an assistant professor in the Department of Microbiology and Immunology, began his research career in Ukraine.
 He earned a BS degree from the Taras Shevchenko University of Kyiv.
 He then moved to Nashville, Tennessee, and joined the PhD program in Microbiology and Immunology at Vanderbilt University.
 While at Vanderbilt, he determined how Marburg and Ebola viruses are neutralized by antibodies isolated from survivors of these deadly infections.
 During his postdoctoral studies at the California Institute of Technology, he used human antibodies to overcome a long-standing hurdle in Hepatitis C virus vaccine design – the crystallization of an intact form of the Hepatitis C virus envelope glycoprotein.

-contact: andrew.flyak [at] cornell.edu
+Contact: andrew.flyak [at] cornell.edu

 • Postdoctoral Fellow